One

 thousand bright and shimmering fishes.
 A wish come true is a gift that sets the

-stars free
+stars free.

 So

-the story of how Beauteous Munch came to live with Munch the sad-faced
+that is the story of how Beauteous Munch came to live with Munch the sad-faced

 clown.
 Together they learned many tremendous and difficult tricks and Beauteous